Who We Are

-We build capacity.
-At the invitation of local individuals and organizations, our volunteer members build mediation and organizational skills for preventing, resolving and healing from conflict.
-Most often, we work in communities that have been traumatized by war, major civil conflict or natural disasters.
+- We build capacity.
+At the invitation of local individuals and organizations, our members build mediation and organizational skills for preventing, resolving and healing from violent conflict.
+We work in communities that have been traumatized by war, major civil conflict or natural disasters.
 We help peacebuilders understand how trauma affects people’s lives and perspectives.
 We respond to requests to develop mediation capacity and processes.
 We train and coach community members to use dialogue or restorative justice circles to address conflicts.

 - We provide consultancy services.
 MBBI mediates disputes directly.
-Working at the intersection of corporations, communities and organizations, we provide training and coaching in mediation, and for many other conflict resolution techniques, to help individuals and organizations reach agreement, resolve conflicts, solve problems, build trust, and heal relationships.
+Working at the intersection of corporations, communities and organizations, we provide training and coaching in mediation, and for many other conflict transformation techniques, to help individuals and organizations reach agreement, resolve conflicts, solve problems, build trust, and heal relationships.

 MBBI is a tax-exempt, 501(c)3, not-for-profit organization registered in the US and has

 AWARDS & Recognitions